 Antonio and his wife are proud to be the owners of the old Harvest Village located between the scenic towns of Micanopy and McIntosh.
 The property has 4 historical buildings that were relocated to site around 1978 or so the story goes.
 There is an old citrus packing house, built in 1890 and relocated from Citra.
 A staged gas station whose original building is from the 1890’s sits next to the packing house.
 Antonio’s fine dining restaurant is located in an old “cracker” house that was built in 1925 and relocated from up on the hill behind the property.
 And perhaps the most interesting is the old train station that was built in 1881 and relocated from Reddick that houses their sports bar and speakeasy.
 Antonio and Arleen continue to take great care in preserving the historical relevance while creating unique venues.
 It is a short relaxing drive through Payne’s Prairie, with no traffic or driving around looking for a parking space.
 Stay tuned for a distillery coming to the old gas station and a wedding venue in the old packing house!

-We can no longer guarantee an open table without a reservation so be sure to secure a table before you come out.
+We will be reservation only beginning March 1st, 2021 with limited takeout.
+On other days we can no longer guarantee an open table without a reservation so be sure to secure a table before you come out.
 Antonio’s would love to have the opportunity to serve you!

 When you dine at Antionio’s Restaurant you can expect to receive the highest levels in hospitality coupled with authentic Italian dishes made with the freshest ingredients.